gshau/fast_optics_with_narrowband/index.md

 ## Diagonal profiles of effective narrowband transmission:
 The profile of effective transmission along the diagonal of the sensor is shown below.
 Since the exact transmission profile of the filters can vary, I added a 0.1nm variation in the location of the transmission curves to show the effect on potential variability.
+The bands enclose 90% of that potential variation.

 ![](figures/oiii_central.png)
 ![](figures/ha_central.png)